zouppen/aoc-2024/log.md

 Assignment: [Resonant Collinearity](https://adventofcode.com/2024/day/8)

-Waking up late, doing it easy.
+Waking up late, doing it easy and slow.
 I was finished about 18:45 local time.

-I noticed wastl likes grids and it was just the day before yesterday when another grid task was on AoC.
+I noticed AoC author wastl likes grids.
+It was just the day before yesterday when another grid task was on AoC.
 So I generalized the grid parser from Day 6 which took me maybe even an hour.

-Once again, I didn't read the part 2 assignment text properly and get a bit desperate and had an hour break after part 1.
+Once again, I didn't read the part 2 assignment text properly and got a bit desperate and had an hour break after part 1.
 Then I just noticed that I can merge antenna locations with the "antinodes" list to get the correct output because `antinodesRepeat` does not add antenna positions to the set.

+Once again I was refactoring the code after finishing part 2 and before committing.
+So the actual code you see in this repo with all type definitions and comments is not done before submitting the answer.
+Today I was a bit disorganized so I added most of the comments while I was coding.

 Yesterday evening I made [new_day](tools/new_day) script which downloads the puzzle text and converts it to PDF and gets puzzle